kubeshop/testkube/docs/docs/articles/development.md

 make run-mongo-dev run-api
 ```

-Next, run the Testkube Postman executor (<https://github.com/kubeshop/testkube-executor-postman>).
+Next, run the Testkube [Postman executor](https://github.com/kubeshop/testkube-executor-postman).
 The postman executor is MongoDB based so it will launch MongoDB with the API server step:

 ```sh
 make run-executor